-Since 2001, she works at the RIVM Centre for Prevention and Care research, now the RIVM Centre for Nutrition, Prevention and Health Services.
+Since 2001, she works at the RIVMNational Institute for Public Health and the Environment Centre for Prevention and Care research, now the RIVM Centre for Nutrition, Prevention and Health Services.
 With her team, Caroline concentrates on a number of research themes such as integrated care for people with one or more chronic diseases, population management and innovation in long-term care.
 The team also works on the health care performance indicators, cost-effectiveness analyses of preventive and care interventions, and discrete choice analysis.

 On 1 September 2014, Caroline Baan was appointed endowed professor of Integrated Health Care at the Tilburg University (Tranzo).
 This chair focuses on integration of public health, health care and support, with the aim to improve public health and quality of care, and to rein in the cost of health care.
 Examples of relevant research questions arising from this field are: What are short-term and (middle) long-term effective interventions in the fields of prevention and care?
 How does the implementation process for complex interventions and programmes in the areas of integration of prevention, care and support look like?
 At Tranzo, Caroline Baan supervises various (PhD) research projects.

 Areas of expertise